yoge1212/yoge1212/README.md

-### Hi there 👋
+<h1 align="center">Hi 👋, I'm Yogesh Sampathkumar</h1>

-My name is Yogesh Sampathkumar and I'm a computer science student at Rutgers University.
-Here's some info about me!
+<h3 align="center">I'm a computer science student at Rutgers University.
+Here's some info about me!</h3>

+- 🌎 I'm based in New Jersey
+- 🔭 I’m currently working on a mobile application where Rutgers students can efficiently buy and sell items.
+- 👯 I’m open to collaborating on projects

-🌱 Interests:
+- 🌱 Interests:

   - Web Development
    - Machine Learning/AI
     - Data Science

 💬 Reach me by email or Linkedin! yogeshsamkumar@gmail.com | https://www.linkedin.com/in/yogeshsampathkumar/